 Early Childhood Education

-- Early Childhood: Learn at Home page – Homepage for families created by the NYCDOE Division of Early Childhood Education with activity suggestions and resources for infants, toddlers, and children who are 3 and 4 years old.
+- Early Childhood: Family Resource Page – Homepage for families created by the NYC Public Schools - Division of Early Childhood Education with activity suggestions and resources for infants, toddlers, and children who are 3 and 4 years old.

-- Growing Up NYC – Early Childhood Page – Resource to help families of young children stay current during our new normal.
+- Growing Up NYC – Early Childhood Page – Resource for families of young children stay current during our new normal.

-- Ready4K – FREE resource for helping children Birth – 4th grade stay on track with their learning goals.
+- Ready4K – FREE resources for children from Birth – 4th grade to stay on track with their learning goals.
 You will receive three texts/week tailored to support your child’s growth.
 To sign up, click this link or text “NYC” to 70138.

 - Sesame Street in Communities – Sesame Workshop information, videos, and activities in English and Spanish on a wide range of health, literacy, STEM, and other topics.